Skip to Content

 Did you play that game when you were a kid?

-It’s like “How many marshmallows can you stuff in your mouth at one time?”
+It’s like, “How many marshmallows can you stuff in your mouth at once?”

 Hmmm, sounds like a good time to me.